goong-io/goong-map-react/docs/api-reference/navigation-control.md

 ![Since v3.0](https://img.shields.io/badge/since-v3.0-green)

-This is a React equivalent of Mapbox's [NavigationControl](https://www.mapbox.com/mapbox-gl-js/api/#navigationcontrol), which provides zoom buttons and a compass button.
+This is a React equivalent of Goong's [NavigationControl](https://docs.goong.io/javascript/markers/#navigationcontrol), which provides zoom buttons and a compass button.

 ```js